JacobCote/EasyMD/README.md

 - `--ph`: Specify the pH for the protonation state of the residues.
 - `--restart`: Use the restart files for simulation.
 - `--restart_dir`: Specify the path to the restart files.
-- `--clock`: Run the simulation based on clock time instead of steps wich can be a good option when running on clusters.
+- `--clock`: Run the simulation based on clock time instead of steps, which can be a good option when running on clusters.
 You need to take into account time for system creation, minimization and equilibration since the clock argument only applies to the simulation.

 By default, EasyMD uses the following settings:
 - Protein: No default